Is $120K a Good Salary for a Single Person?

 • 50/30/20 method: With a 50/30/20 budget, 50% of your money should go toward needs (housing, transportation, food, etc.); 30% to wants (spending money, self-care, eating out, and vacations); and 20% to savings and debt payments.

-• Zero-based budgeting: In this type of budgeting, you give a job to every dollar you earn so that your income minus your expenses ends at zero.
+• Zero-based budgeting: In this type of budgeting, you give a job to every dollar you earn so that your income minus your expenses leaves you with zero.

-• Envelope method: You specify how much money is allotted to a specific category; say, $300 for gas for the month.
+• Envelope method: You specify how much money is allotted to a specific category.
+For example, $300 for gas for the month.
 You can spend the designated funds until they’re gone.
 If you’re really disciplined, you won’t spend in that category again until the next month, when the money in the envelope is refreshed.

-Of course, the best budget is the one you will follow.
+Of course, the optimal budget is the one you should follow.
 A budget planner app can help you stay on track and reach your goals.

 Maximizing a $120K Salary